When I’m auditing websites, image optimisation has often been ignored more than anything, particularly technical SEO-wise.

 <img src=”womens-low-heel-red-shoe.jpg” alt=”Women’s low heel red shoe”>

-Larger images usually rank higher in Google Image Search, and Bing have mentioned that they use size as a ranking factor.
+Larger images usually rank higher in Google Image Search, and Bing have mentioned they use size as a ranking factor.

 Updated HTML5 example code: